schrepfler/gitlab-migrator/README.md

 # GitLab Migrator

-GitLab Migrator is a Java application which can be used to migrate GitLab groups into an GitHub organisation.
+GitLab Migrator is a java application which can be used to migrate GitLab groups into an GitHub organisation and keep locally checkout out groups in sync with upstream.
 ### TODO badges

 ## Installation